Bilkent Erzurum: Trips abroad

-Bilkent Erzurum students went to New York City twice.
-The aim of these visits was to meet with graduates of Bilkent University and to experience a new culture in another country.
+Bilkent Erzurum has organized student trips to New York City.
+The purpose of these visits was to meet with Bilkent University alumni and to experience a new culture in another country.
 These trips will continue with new groups of students in the coming years.
-Besides from New York City Bilkent Erzurum students will in the future visit other states in the U.S. and other countries in Europe.
+In addition to New York City, Bilkent Erzurum students will also visit other states in the U.S. and countries in Europe in the future.